-- It also helps in stimulates the metabolism, digestive fires and increasing the blood flow and flexibility.
+- It also helps in stimulating the metabolism, and digestive fires, and increasing the blood flow and flexibility.

-- It is more beneficial for lower back pain especially for the woman during menses.
+- Garland pose is more beneficial for lower back pain, especially for the woman during menses.

 - It increases flexibility in your back muscles, knees, feet, and ankles.

-- It also activates the calves, glutes and digestive system.
+- This yoga pose also activates the calves, glutes, and digestive system.

 - It opens to the tightness of the hips and groin.